-- (g) Mining assets (Continued) - (iii) Property, plant and equipment (Continued)
+- h) Mining assets (Continued) - (iii) Property, plant and equipment (Continued)

 The Company compares the carrying value of property, plant and equipment to its recoverable amount whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 The recoverable amount is the higher of fair value less costs of disposal and value in use.
-Value in use is determined based on the expected use of the property, plant and equipment in the conduct of operation activity, the potential for discovery of economically recoverable mineral reserves in the related mining properties on which operation is occurring, alternative uses of the equipment and its potential resale value.
+Value in use is determined based on the expected use of the property, plant and equipment in the conduct of operation activity, and its potential resale value.
 Impairment in value would be indicated if the asset's carrying value exceeds its estimated recoverable amount.